dosterthebernese/tldydx/README.md

 note that you'll need to wait 20 mins, before data (plus minus 10 etc) will start to generate results

-### below are commands you likely run once, or a lot, depending on use case

-TLDYDX.clean_derivative_database() not needed on prod once up

-TLDYDX.clean_database() not needed on prod once up

-TLDYDX.build_database() not needed if dumping from prod

-TLDYDX.optimize_database() needed local if you loaded from file, you need that primary key

-TLDYDX.build_derivative_database() need to tighten up

-mix.deps.update --all

-mix.deps.clean --all

-mix deps.get

-mix compile

-### To run on production

-There is a task, Dmn, so you can run

-nohup mix Dmn --looper &

 ### To dump from prod for analytics local